-The movie starts with “Before he was Andy’s favourite toy, he was in Andy’s favourite movie… this is that movie”, in a rather lazy attempt to draw reference to a far superior film.
-This isn’t a straight Toy Story prequel per se, but rather a bare-bones sci-fi action film with a Toy Story reference clumsily tacked on.
-Rather than focusing on the plastic toy voiced by Tim Allen, we instead see the story of the fictional human hero who inspired it now voiced by Chris Evans (of Captain America fame).
+The movie starts with “Before he was Andy’s favourite toy, he was in Andy’s favourite movie… this is that movie”.
+This is a rather lazy attempt to draw reference to a far superior film.
+Not a straight Toy Story prequel per se.
+Rather, Lightyear is a bare-bones sci-fi action film with a Toy Story reference clumsily tacked on.
+Rather than focusing on the plastic toy voiced by Tim Allen, we instead see the story of the fictional human hero who inspired it, now voiced by Chris Evans (of Captain America fame).

 In a similar fashion to his plastic Toy Story counterpart, this Buzz is a little delusional at times and drives himself to the limits of endurance, though he never quite makes it.
-When he tests a shuttle to go and get help, he ends up returning to the base only to discover that years have passed in his absence, with everyone else growing older and dying while he remains the same.
+When he tests a shuttle to go and get help, he ends up returning to the base.
+However, he does so only to discover that years have passed in his absence.
+With everyone else growing older and dying while he remains the same.

 It has to be mentioned that no matter whether the film is outstanding or a flop, the whole concept of the movie is flawed.
 The thing that made the original Buzz Lightyear so loveable and arguably relatable was that he was a delusional toy who believed he was a space hero yet wasn’t.
 Without that concept, you’re left with a quagmire-looking astronaut with a huge ego and overachievement issues, leaving less sparkle and magic sprinkled over the Pixar films we’re used to.

 You know it’s a problem when the plastic toy shows more human-relatability than the human it’s based on.
 Ultimately Lightyear is a perfectly passable summer sci-fi, but nowhere near the top-notch quality of Pixar’s previous outings!